presidential-innovation-fellows/mygov/_posts/2012-10-15-my-gov-experience-ux-persona.md

 ### Final thoughts

 If it were a blanket, MyGov would be that warm, comfortable one you grab on a cold winter’s night that hugs you and takes the chill out of the room.
+Metaphorically, of course.
+In reality, we're hoping MyGov helps you navigate your way around government - a sherpa, of sorts - and helps you do what you came to do in a pleasant way.